eelezovic/eelezovic/README.md

 ## About Me

-- 💻  I began my coding journey at Get Coding in 2022, honing my skills in HTML, CSS, and JavaScript, Node.js, Express, MySQL.
+- 💻  I began my coding journey at Get Coding bootcamp in 2022, honing my skills in HTML, CSS, and JavaScript, Node.js, Express, MySQL.
 Since then, I've evolved into a Full Stack Developer, navigating the complexities of both frontend and backend technologies.

 ### MyAgenda Project